BDX-town/Akkoma/docs/docs/administration/CLI_tasks/frontend.md

 This will download the latest build for the pre-configured `ref` and install it.
 It can then be configured as the one of the served frontends in the config file (see `primary` or `admin`).

 You can override any of the details.
-To install an Akkoma-FE build from a different URL, you could do this:
+To install an akkoma-fe build from a different URL, you could do this:

 === "OTP"